Migration guide - step-by-step instructions

 With Integration UI, a form within a card might be defined like this:

-SDK v2 adds support for developing extensions for Netlify Visual Editor along with Netlify Connect.
-To support both features, we’ve made a few changes to the SDK that you need to apply to your extension.
+Section titled “6.
+Update code for connectors”We’ve made a few changes to the SDK that you need to apply to your extension.

 - Define which feature the connector supports